-any young people are missing out on the challenges and adventures that could transform their lives but the Army Cadet Force (ACF) aims to change that by giving young people - from all walks of life - access to fun, friendship, action and adventure.
+anv voung people are missing out on the challenges and adventures that could transform their lives but the Army Cadet Force (ACF) aims to change that by giving young people - from all walks of life - access to fun, friendship, action and adventure.
 With 39,000 cadets and over 9,000 adults in more than 1,600 locations, the ACF is making a big impact on people and communities all around the UK.

 Adult volunteers play a vital role in the Army Cadet Force - acting as role models for the cadets and teaching young people all sorts of skills from fieldcraft, skill at arms and adventurous training through to music and first aid.
-As well as the satisfaction of seeing young people achieve what they never thought possible, volunteers also have the opportunity to learn new skills, gain qualifications and make new friends.
+As well as the satisfaction of seeing young people achieve what they never thought possible, volunteers also have the opportunity to learn new skills. gain gualifications and make new friends.

 Army Cadet Force volunteers come from all sorts of backgrounds and those with military experience excel in helping to deliver the broad range of adventurous and military themed activities the cadets love.

-Philip Kendrick was in the Royal Engineers for 18 years (five years at 33 Explosive Ordnance

-Disposal Regiment, five years as a Combat Engineer and eight years as an Armoured Engineer) and served on Operations in Iraq, as well as on Exercises in Kenya, Cyprus, Belize, Canada and Germany.
+Philip Kendrick was in the Royal Engineers for 18 years (five years at 33 Explosive Ordnance as on Exercises in Kenya, Cyprus, Belize, Canada and Germany.
 Before joining the army Philip was a cadet with the ACF.
 When he was medically discharged from the army, due to a severe neck injury, he decided to put his experiences to good use: "I always said when I leave the army I will go back as an adult volunteer to help if I can in any way to give something back".

-As well as working full-time as a Deputy Production Supervisor and Weighbridge Administrator, Philip is a volunteer Sergeant Instructor with Bovington Detachment, Dorset ACF.
+As well as working full-time as a Deputy Production Supervisor and Weighbridge Administrator, Philip is a volunteer Sergeant Instructor served on Operations in Iraq, as well as an Armoured Engineer) and with Bovington Detachment, Dorset ACF.
 He joined in 2015 and is enjoying every minute: "It's important to have fun and we do.
 I get the chance to experience new challenges, new adventures and meet new people every time I go away or on a course.
 I have made some amazing friends who will be friends for life.
 I am a happy, outgoing person normally, but am at my peak when I do anything with the ACF" he says.
+Philip's ACF training and experience has also benefitted his career prospects - helping him to secure job interviews and giving him practical examples of coaching and mentoring skills to talk about with recruiters.
+He is